I do not exactly remember the first time I ate Jo-Ann’s Bakeshop’s mini-siopao.

 Athough as small as s regular-sized fist, there was nothing small however in the taste of Jo-Ann’s mini-siopao.
 Its fillings which come in two variants, pork and chicken asado have got to be the tastiest, chewiest and meatiest in this part of the island.

-Many also swear by its thick siopao sauce, neatly packed in small ice-candy wrappers, which when poured into the fillings, makes it even more flavorful and sweeter.
+Many also swear by its thick siopao sauce, neatly packed in small ice-candy wrappers, which when poured into the fillings, makes it even more flavorful and slightly sweeter.

 But hey, there’s more.
 Did you know that Jo’Ann’s mini-siopao has also evolved and now includes a bigger variety?